guinacio/langchain-mcp-client/README.md

 **This application is currently in active development.** While functional, you may encounter bugs, incomplete features, or unexpected behavior.
 We appreciate your patience and welcome feedback to help improve the application.

+### ⚠️ Known Regression: Google + MCP

+- Google Gemini models currently do not support MCP tool usage in this app.
+- For MCP-enabled sessions (tool calling), use OpenAI, Anthropic, or Ollama.
+- Google remains available in Chat-Only mode; MCP features are disabled for Google until further notice.

 ## Features

-- **Multi-Provider LLM Support**: OpenAI, Anthropic Claude, Google Gemini, and Ollama
+- **Multi-Provider LLM Support**: OpenAI, Anthropic Claude, Google Gemini, and Ollama (MCP unsupported for Google)
 - **OpenAI Reasoning Models Support**: Enhanced support for o3-mini, o4-mini with specialized parameter handling
 - **Streaming Responses**: Real-time token-by-token streaming for supported models
+- **File Attachments & Multimodal Input**: Attach images, PDFs, and text/Markdown files to your chat messages (vision-capable models only for images)
-- **MCP (Model Context Protocol) Integration**: Connect to MCP servers for tool access
+- **MCP (Model Context Protocol) Integration**: Connect to MCP servers for tool access (Google models currently unsupported)
 - **Advanced Memory Management**: Short-term session memory and persistent cross-session memory
 - **Multi-Server Support**: Connect to multiple MCP servers simultaneously
 - **Tool Testing Interface**: Test individual tools with custom parameters